General rules and list of documents required for personally submitting an application to foreign police (cudzinecká polícia).

 Pracovná zmluva – employment contract.
 When submitting, a notarized copy of the agreement is provided.

-When applying for permanent residence (dlhodobý pobyt) by a foreigner over 18 years of age with a residence permit by family reunion, in addition to the three options listed above, you can also provide similar documents on behalf of the guarantor.
+When applying for permanent residence (dlhodobý pobyt) by a foreigner over 18 years of age with a residence permit by family reunion, instead of the three options listed above, you can also provide similar documents on behalf of the guarantor.
 In this case, it’s additionally necessary to provide an obligation of financial and material support from the guarantor (Čestné vyhlásenie o poskytnutí finančného a hmotného zabezpečenia).

 When applying for permanent residence (dlhodobý pobyt) by a foreigner below 18 years of age with a residence permit by family reunion, financial security will be one of the three documents listed above on behalf of the guarantor.
 It’s also necessary to provide an obligation of financial and material support from the guarantor (Čestné vyhlásenie o poskytnutí finančného a hmotného zabezpečenia).